BrainBoxTayo/Mobile_Robot_Hand/README.md

 # FINAL YEAR PROJECT
-## aim is to create a teleoperated mobile robot hand.
+## aim is to create a teleoperated mobile robot hand. it all works out